ipfs/ipfs-docs/docs/recent-releases/go-ipfs-0-5/update-procedure.md

    > Daemon is ready
    ```

-4. Press `CTRL` + `c` to close the daemon.
+5. Press `CTRL` + `c` to close the daemon.
-5. Check that the latest version of IPFS installed properly:
+6. Check that the latest version of IPFS installed properly:

    ```bash
    ipfs --version

    > ipfs version 0.5.0-rc1
    ```

+7. That's it!